University of the West of Scotland: Organisation

 The university offers over 100-degree courses at undergraduate and postgraduate level, and has a rapidly growing number of doctoral students.
 It also carries out research and consultancy work for industry, and is ranked second in Scotland for the number of Knowledge Transfer Partnerships with businesses.
 The university attained Skillset Media Academy status in August 2010.
 Many courses at the University of the West of Scotland have an emphasis on vocational skills and offer students the option of spending a year working in industry at home or abroad.

-The university has also worked with NHS Ayrshire and Arran resulting in a partnership in 2012 in the renaming of Ayr Hospital to University Hospital Ayr and Crosshouse Hospital to University Hospital Crosshouse.
+The university has also worked with NHS Ayrshire and Arran resulting in a partnership in 2012 in the renaming of Ayr Hospital to University Hospital Ayr and Crosshouse Hospital to University Hospital Crosshouse, a hospital which is based in nearby Kilmarnock.
 Its partnership with the Gaiety Theatre, Ayr has established Scotland's first 'Learning Theatre'.

 Rankings and reputation

 University of the West of Scotland (UWS) has been named the top young higher education institution in Scotland in the prestigious THE World University Rankings 2020 league table.
-The university retains its place with in the 101-150 division of the Times Higher Education Young University Rankings.
+The university retains its place with in the 101–150 division of the Times Higher Education Young University Rankings.

 UWS is Scotland's leading university for widening access to students from disadvantaged backgrounds.

 UWS is also a sector leader in course articulation, and is committed to articulating over 1,200 students with advanced standing each year.